 Training needs analysis can be conducted at various levels within an organization.
 At the organizational level, the strategic TNA aligns training and development initiatives with the organization’s strategic goals and objectives.
 It involves identifying skills and competencies needed to achieve long-term organizational success.

-The departmental or functional level focuses on the training needs of departments such as sales, marketing, human resources, or customer service, considering the unique requirements of each area.
+The departmental or functional level focuses on the training needs of departments, such as sales, marketing, human resources, or customer service, considering the unique requirements of each area.

-Steps of needs assessment
+Steps of training needs assessment

 Step 1: Identify the goals of the organization